ayush8318/ayush8318/README.md

 ### **Other Skills**
 - Data Structures and Algorithms
 - API Development and Testing
-- work with Cross function teams
+- work with Cross functional teams
 - Standardization Processes (IS 398)
 - Industrial Management Knowledge